PenguinCloud/WaddleDBM/README.md

 py4web run apps
 ```

 8. py4web should be running now.
-Navigate to http://127.0.0.1:8000 to view the dashboard.
+Navigate to by default, the main administrative interface should be available on http://127.0.0.1:8000 to view.
+To test any of the calls locally, run http requests on http://127.0.0.1:8000/WaddleDBM/api/<controller_base_url>/<action_name>

 # How to setup testing with docker